Erika-Dunn/IEP-RAG-IEP-Assistant/README.md

 - `ooh_data.json` – scraped career data from BLS
 - `iep_sample.pdf` – sample IEP goals from NASET
+- Oregon data is scraped from website and not provided in the data sources

 Note: These are for educational/demo use only.